mcmire/notion-capture/README.md

  A username to access the Sidekiq Web UI at
  <https://your-app-name.herokuapp.com/sidekiq>.

-Finally, once the app is successfully deployed, visit the dashboard page for the app.
+Once the app is successfully deployed, visit the dashboard page for the app,
+then:

+1. Go to the Addons section,
+   click on Heroku Scheduler,
+   click on Create Job,
+   select "Every day at",
+   choosing an appropriate time,
+   and fill in Run Command with `rake notion:capture`.
-Then go to the Dynos section.
+2. Now go back to the main page, and navigate to the Dynos section.
    You should see the following list of dynos;
    make sure they are all turned on:

    * `web`
    * `sidekiq`
-* `clock`

-Now you are ready to go.
+That's it!

 ### Accessing the job queue